-Mel Bay and I only publish tunes that are in the public domain, but for traditional tunes that have known composers and are subject to copyright laws, we get permission to publish them, or we leave them alone.
+Mel Bay only publishes traditional tunes that are in the public domain, but for tunes that have known composers, we ask permission to publish them, or we leave them alone.

-To date I have published four Irish and Celtic tune collections (Mel Bay Publications, Inc.).
-Please see Author.
+To date I have four published Irish and Celtic tune collections with Mel Bay Publications, Inc. Please see Author.

 I would like to thank fans of Celtic fingerstyle banjo for their support and suggestions since my first Mel Bay collection was published in 1998; please see Complete Book of Irish & Celtic 5-String Banjo.

-Actually, my first Irish banjo tutor was self-published in 1994: 25 Traditional Irish & Celtic Tunes.
-Actually, I’ve been focused on teaching the art of playing Irish and Celtic tunes going back to the late ’80s, through Banjo NewsLetter, Acoustic Musician magazine, at festival workshops, and at the IBMA Banjo Masters Workshops in the early ’90s, with compliments to John Laswell, Pete Wernick, Tony Trischka, Bill Keith, and so many students of the 5-string who were looking for Monroe's "ancient tones" going back to Scotland, Ireland, Wales, in ex-Celtic lands, and in the Celtic Diaspora.
+Come to think of it, my first Irish banjo tutor was self-published in 1994: 25 Traditional Irish & Celtic Tunes.
+I’ve been focused on teaching the art of playing Irish and Celtic tunes going back to the late ’80s, through Banjo NewsLetter, Acoustic Musician magazine, at festival workshops, and at the IBMA Banjo Masters Workshops in the early ’90s, with compliments to John Laswell, Pete Wernick, Tony Trischka, Bill Keith, and students of the 5-string who have been looking for Monroe's "ancient tones" going back to Scotland, Ireland, Wales, in ex-Celtic lands, and in the Celtic Diaspora.

-I owe huge thanks to the tireless John Lawless for his prescient articles chronicling the development of the Celtic fingerstyle method.
+I owe huge thanks to Bluegrass Today and John Lawless for his prescient articles chronicling the development of the Celtic fingerstyle method.

-Back in the mid-’90s Geoff Stelling and I put our heads together and came up with a new Celtic design for a 5-string banjo.
+Back in the mid-’90s Geoff Stelling and I put our heads together and came up with a Celtic aesthetic and design for a 5-string banjo.

-This prototype went on to become a popular production model instrument for Stelling (in both Standard and Deluxe models).
-At this time I was doing galley proofs for the Complete Book of Irish & Celtic 5-String Banjo, which also came out in 1998.
+The SwallowTail is now a popular production instrument for Stelling (in both Standard and Deluxe models).
+At this time, serendipitously, I was finishing galley proofs for the Complete Book of Irish & Celtic 5-String Banjo, which also came out in 1998.

 Elderly Instruments usually has the Stelling instruments and Mel Bay books in stock, the latter in both book/CD and book/audio download versions.

-I am grateful to Stelling and Mel Bay and so many tangible and virtual (online) communities for supporting my contributions to Celtic fingerstyle banjo.
+I am grateful to Stelling, Mel Bay, and so many virtual (online) communities for supporting my contributions to Celtic fingerstyle banjo.

-Thank you players, fans and critics for your suggestions and encouragement anent this decidedly provocative style of 5-string banjo.
-It's a lot of fun, and I hope my learning materials will easy the learning curve for intrepid 5-string banjo players who care to delve into this lovely music.
+Thank you fans, trolls and critics for your questions, suggestions and encouragement anent this developing style of 5-string banjo.
+It's fun (for me at least), and I hope my learning materials will ease the learning curve for 5-string banjo players who care to delve into this lovely music.
 All will be revealed.